Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 Driving Green: How to Reduce Emissions

-Cars, including passenger vehicles, play a massive role in global warming.
-They're among the major sources of greenhouse gas emissions.
+Cars, including passenger vehicles, are major contributors to global warming.
+They're major sources of greenhouse gas emissions.
 This isn't exclusive to the U.S. The transportation sector contributes 16.2% of all greenhouse gas emissions globally.
 Of these, 11.9% are from on-road vehicles.

-Although it may seem minuscule, an individual's efforts can significantly impact if more people participate.
-With more responsible car owners opting for more sustainable choices, such as choosing a fuel-efficient vehicle, reducing vehicle usage and practicing eco-friendly driving habits, car emissions may decrease, air quality may improve, dependence on fossil fuels may reduce and overall environmental sustainability may be enhanced.
-The United Nations further highlighted the need to take action as achieving sustainable transport is also part of the sustainable development goals under the Paris Agreement on Climate Change.
+Individual efforts add up when more people participate.
+When car owners choose fuel-efficient vehicles, reduce vehicle usage and practice eco-friendly driving habits, car emissions decrease, air quality improves and fossil fuel dependence drops.
+The United Nations includes sustainable transport in the sustainable development goals under the Paris Agreement on Climate Change.

 Here are a few steps car owners can take to reduce carbon footprints: